krahabb/motion_frontend/README.md

 # Motion Frontend

-This [homeassistant](https://www.home-assistant.io/) integration allows you to connect your HA instance directly to a running motion daemon.
+This [homeassistant](https://www.home-assistant.io/) integration allows you to connect your HA instance directly to a running [@motion] daemon.
 After succesfully connecting you will have all of the cameras in your motion setup available in you Home Assistant installation as streaming cameras thus allowing you to access your motion NVR camera streams (and recordings) from within the HA frontend